Orolia2s/qualamity/README.md

-# Qualimetry: Generate reports on coding rule conformance
+# Qualamity: Generate reports on coding rule conformance

 This is a proof of concept developed in two weeks by a single person.
 It can be used to ensure that a given C code conforms to a set of coding rules.